 Composition: Digital intellectual property, online civility, online instructional design, oral response to student writing

 In service to George Mason, she has given multiple presentations for the university-sponsored chapter of the Osher Lifelong Learning Institute as well as for the university's conference, Innovations in Teaching and Learning.
-She has also conducted workshops for workshops for the Stearns Center for Teaching and Learning.
+She has also conducted workshops for the Stearns Center for Teaching and Learning.
 Through Mason, she also earned a certificate in Mental Health First Aid.

 In 33 years of high school teaching, which overlapped with 20 of her years as an adjunct at George Mason, Joyce was named to Who's Who multiple times and achieved National Board Certification in 2001.
 She was also appointed to be a Virginia Teacher Mentor for the National Board for Professional Teaching Standards.
-Her Dual Enrollment course provided students in English 12 with concurrent credit for English 101/111 in Virginia public colleges.

 Digital intellectual property rights for K-12 schools and school librarians